tddpirate/androiddocker/README.md

 3. `./build_androidcordova_image.sh`
 4. A list of existing Android Studio images is shown (normally, there will be only one image) followed by request to confirm usage of the selected image.
 Hit ENTER.
 5. You will be asked to select a name for the new image (Android Cordova).
 Accept the default by hitting ENTER.
-6. The image build process will last for several seconds.
-7. After it ends, you'll be prompted for a container name.
+6. Then you'll be prompted for a container name.
 Accept the default of `android-cordova` by hitting ENTER.
+7. The image and container build process will last for several seconds.
-8. The container is started, providing you with a command line where you run the various `cordova` commands.
+8. When the image and container build process ends, the container is started, providing you with a command line where you run the various `cordova` commands.
 9. Create your Cordova projects in subdirectories of `/projects` (corresponding to `yourdir/androiddocker/androidprojects` outside the container).

 If the container was stopped, you can restart it by means of `yourdir/androiddocker/androiddocker/start_androidcordova.sh`.